huiyilee/Predicting-Activity/C8W4_report.md

 round((sum(diag(ctable))/sum(ctable))*100, 2)
 ```

 Transform the test set in the same way, and predict on the test set using the "train.mn2" model.
-This gives accuracy of only XX%, lower than that in the training set.
-Indicates that there may be an issue of overfitting.
+This gives accuracy of only 57%, lower than that in the training set though higher than in the previous model.
+This model has a better out of sample error rate.

 ```{r}
 test2 <- test1[, colwant2]